What is hepatitis B?

 spread the virus to other children if they play together often or if a child has many

 scrapes or cuts.
-Body fluids need to come in contact to spread it, however, so just
+But body fluids need to come in contact to spread the virus.
+So just

 playing next to a friend will not give someone hepatitis B.

 Who is at risk for hepatitis B?

 Anyone can get hepatitis B by coming into contact with the blood or body fluids of